Anemia: Injectable iron

-In cases where oral iron has either proven ineffective, would be too slow (for example, pre-operatively), or where absorption is impeded (for example in cases of inflammation), parenteral iron preparations can be used.
+In cases where oral iron has either proven ineffective, would be too slow (for example, pre-operatively), or where absorption is impeded (for example, in cases of inflammation), parenteral iron preparations can be used.
 Parenteral iron can improve iron stores rapidly and is also effective for treating people with postpartum haemorrhage, inflammatory bowel disease, and chronic heart failure.
 The body can absorb up to 6 mg iron daily from the gastrointestinal tract.
-In many cases, the patient has a deficit of over 1,000 mg of iron which would require several months to replace.
+In many cases, the patient has a deficit of over 1,000 mg of iron, which would require several months to replace.
 This can be given concurrently with erythropoietin to ensure sufficient iron for increased rates of erythropoiesis.

 Blood transfusions

 Blood transfusions in those without symptoms is not recommended until the hemoglobin is below 60 to 80 g/L (6 to 8 g/dL).
 In those with coronary artery disease who are not actively bleeding transfusions are only recommended when the hemoglobin is below 70 to 80g/L (7 to 8 g/dL).
 Transfusing earlier does not improve survival.
 Transfusions otherwise should only be undertaken in cases of cardiovascular instability.

-A 2012 review concluded that when considering blood transfusions for anaemia in people with advanced cancer who have fatigue and breathlessness (not related to cancer treatment or haemorrhage), consideration should be given to whether there are alternative strategies can be tried before a blood transfusion.
+A 2012 review concluded that when considering blood transfusions for anaemia in people with advanced cancer who have fatigue and breathlessness (not related to cancer treatment or haemorrhage), consideration should be given to whether there are alternative strategies that can be tried before a blood transfusion.